guiminoti/Synergy-Systems-API/README.md

 Whether powering a nutrition platform, a clinical decision support system, a scientific assistant, or an autonomous AI agent, Synergy Systems provides a trusted, explainable, and continuously evolving scientific foundation.

 **Synergy Systems is not simply an API.
-It is an powerful and extensible scientific intelligence infrastructure for the next generation of evidence-based applications.**
+It is a powerful and extensible scientific intelligence infrastructure for the next generation of applications based on traceable evidence.**

 ## What this repository contains